junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-06-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 403). (text: CR 6/28/2010 H4893)
 - 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 403).(text: CR 6/28/2010 H4893)
+- 2010-07-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.